alexaibio/teaching_content/Transformers/attention.md

 - "An apple is a fruit."
 - "I bought a new Apple phone."

-In both cases, the word "Apple" will be represented by exactly the same embedding vector, for example,
+In both cases, the word "Apple" will be represented by exactly the same embedding vector, for example:

-$ Apple[5, 0, 0, 2, 0] $
+$Apple[5, 0, 0, 2, 0]$

 So, once we've generated embeddings for each word in a text, these embeddings are static and do not change.